After the review comes the challenge! Yes, we start the resolutions again and this time it’s for 2023!

 In any case, there will be jeans and classic pants for me, classic pants for my boyfriend (the cheeky handsome one).

-In the wish list, there are several winter and summer dresses and I have already selected the fabrics I will use.
-Several are vintage-inspired because I really like the fashion of the 40s/50s which also suits my body shape well.
-I even spotted a magnificent 50s skirt suit at Burda... well well, I'm already getting sidetracked 😂!
+On my wish list, there are several winter and summer dresses and I have already selected the fabrics I will use.
+Many are vintage-inspired because I really like 40s/50s fashion, which also suits my body shape well.
+I even spotted a beautiful 50s skirt suit in Burda... well well, I'm already getting sidetracked 😂!
 This resolution will be tough!

 It's very important to me but also for the sustainability of my business.
 However, this resolution must not become a constraint or burden in my life.
-So I decided to devote myself to sewing and embroidery that I love.
+So I decided to focus on sewing and embroidery, which I love.
 Even if crochet, knitting, and beads catch my eye... you have to choose!

-I will continue to train myself in sewing techniques for clothing and accessories (bags...) to keep evolving and to pass on well-founded and detailed knowledge.
+I will continue to train myself in sewing techniques for clothing and accessories (bags...) to keep improving and share well-founded and detailed knowledge with you.
 I actually have several technical books on my nightstand and online technical courses to complete.

-I wanted to redo a professional training "in person" but let's be realistic right away, it won't be for 2023.
+I wanted to take another professional training "in person" but let's be realistic right away, it won't be for 2023.
 We'll see in 2024.

-In any case, I have to fit that into my schedule (back to resolution no. 2)!
+In any case, I have to fit that into my schedule (back to resolution #2)!

 And you, do you have sewing or life resolutions for 2023?